Doctor of Philosophy in Theology with a Specialization in Person, Marriage, and Family (Ph.D.)

 The oral component of the exam takes place as follows:

-The board, consisting of the director and two readers, normally examines the student within 10 days after the student has completed his last written section of the Qualifying Examination.
+The board normally examines the student within 10 days after the student has completed his last written section of the Qualifying Examination.
 The oral component of the examination will be at least two (and not more than two-and-one half) hours in length.

-Normally, the board members question the student for each one of the three sections of the written component for up to forty-five minutes.
-Each professor will be given up to 15 minutes per section.
+The board members question the student for each one of the three sections of the written component for up to forty-five minutes.
+Each professor will be given ten to twelve minutes per section.
+After the first round of a questions, board members may engage in a round of follow-up questions during the section’s remaining time.
 Normally, the panel will begin with the first section and proceed in order to the other two sections.
 At the discretion of the chair, the forgoing structure of the oral examination may be modified.
-The chair of the board is chosen by the Program Advisor and cannot already be a member of the dissertation committee.
-The chair does not vote concerning the grade.
+The chairman of the board is chosen by the Program Advisor and cannot already be a member of the panel.
+The chairman does not vote concerning the grade but moderates the board’s discussion following the examination.

 The dissertation prospectus is prepared under the guidance the dissertation director, who must be selected by registration week of the fifth semester.
 The key elements of the dissertation prospectus are the research and articulation of the dissertation’s argument and the collegial process of guidance by the dissertation director and the first and second readers of the dissertation.